John Paterson

 Design a four-part AI stack that handles research, scoring, and sends, then puts reps back where they win.

-If your reps spend Monday scraping websites and Tuesday rewriting the same opener, this piece should be helpful.
+If your reps spend Monday scraping websites and Tuesday rewriting the same opener, this piece is for you.

 Where We Are Today